-When you increase honey’s water content by adding water in the case of this mead and this fermented honey lemonade or by adding berries and juice in the case of this recipe, you transform honey to a ready medium that supports the growth of beneficial bacteria.
+When you increase honey's water content by adding water in the case of this mead and this fermented honey lemonade or by adding berries and juice in the case of this recipe, you transform honey into a ready medium that supports the growth of beneficial bacteria.

 In other words, by adding ingredients with a high-water content (such as berries and juice) honey ceases being antimicrobial and, instead, readily supports the fermentation process.

-Fermenting cranberries in honey is straight-forward and uncomplicated.
+Fermenting cranberries in honey is straightforward and uncomplicated.
 You add your cranberries and other ingredients to a jar, pour in the honey, seal, and wait.
 Simple, right?
 But, there are a few things to keep in mind to make sure they come out just how you hoped they would.

 - Use raw honey.
 Raw honey contains beneficial bacteria and wild yeasts (2) that you activate when you make this recipe.
 It also contains prebiotics (food for beneficial bacteria).

 - Use runny honey.
-In order to ferment in honey, your honey must be in a liquid state, so that it’s easier to pour and easier to mix.
-Adding ingredients with a high water content, such as cranberries and citrus juice, facilitates fermentation.
+In order to ferment in honey, your honey must be in a liquid state, so that it's easier to pour and easier to mix.
+Adding ingredients with high water content, such as cranberries and citrus juice, facilitates fermentation.